thirdweb-dev/support-discord-bot/README.md

-# Thread-based Support Bot (thirdweb support)
+# Forum-based Support Bot (thirdweb support)

-> **Warning**: I'm currently working on a new version of support bot for the thirdweb community.
-This repo will be transformed to completely new bot to adapt the support for forums instead of threads.
-I'll create a separate repo to continue the project for support threads.
-Watch for any announcements here.
+> **Note**: I moved the whole source code to the new repository focusing on the thread-based support bot.
+You can check it out here [thread-based-support-discord-bot](https://github.com/warengonzaga/thread-based-support-discord-bot).
+I'm going to transform this repository to focus on forum channels for Discord communities.

 Dedicated thread-based support Discord bot for the thirdweb community.